-It involves a single electron transfer from the adduct A to the aryl iodides which gives a new NHC radical cation B and aryl radical anions C. The latter would provide aryl radicals D, which then would react with pyridine to give the required arylated pyridines.[38]
-Interestingly, a similar reaction mechanism was proposed for the 1-t-Bu-Im-catalyzed direct arylation of benzene with aryl iodides.[38]
+It involves a single electron transfer from the adduct A to the aryl iodides which gives a new NHC radical cation B and aryl radical anions C. The latter would provide aryl radicals D, which then would react with pyridine to give the required arylated pyridines.
+[38] Interestingly, a similar reaction mechanism was proposed for the 1-t-Bu-Im-catalyzed direct arylation of benzene with aryl iodides.
+[38]

-More recently, Zhu, Xu and coworkers reported that p-toluenesulfonylhydrazide (PTSH) promotes the direct arylation of pyridine (2) with 4iodoanisole in the presence of KO-t-Bu at 110 °C to give in 85 % yield a mixture of o-, m- and p-(4methoxy)phenylpyridine in a 3.2: 1.8 : 1.0 ratio, respectively (Scheme 20).[17]
-Also in this case, as in the one on the PTSH-promoted direct arylation of pyrazine with 4-iodoanisole (Scheme 6), the heteroarene substrate was employed as the substrate and the solvent.
+More recently, Zhu, Xu and coworkers reported that p-toluenesulfonylhydrazide (PTSH) promotes the direct arylation of pyridine (2) with 4- iodoanisole in the presence of KO-t-Bu at 110 °C to give in 85 % yield a mixture of o-, m- and p-(4-methoxy)phenylpyridine in a 3.2: 1.8 : 1.0 ratio, respectively (Scheme 20).
+[17] Also in this case, pyridine was employed as the substrate and the solvent.